 The Chair for Marketing and Comunication will be responsible for the Alumni Asssociation outreach programs, marketing efforts including communicating usch efforts to the members globally.
 The Chair will be responsible for planning and promtong Alumni Weekend events globally, collaborating with the country contacts.

-D. Vice President, Information Technology & Chair of Election Committee
+D. Vice President, Information Technology & Chair of Nominations Committee

 The Chair of Information Technology and the Election Nomination Committee is reponsible for all information technology requirements for the association and in holding timely election process once every three years.